Make Thanksgiving Day simple by buying a meal kit

 The meals will be available for order and delivery in the weeks leading up to Thanksgiving, but you can try Freshly now by signing up below.

-Discuss: Best Thanksgiving meal kits and turkey delivery services for your 2020 holiday feast
+Discuss: Best turkey delivery and Thanksgiving meal kits for your 2020 feast

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.